 - Accessibility – If you don’t have the technical skills or want a hassle-free option to manage and configure your hosting plan, make sure your hosting provider can give you that option.
 Look for providers who offer a simple to use dashboard like cPanel where you can manage everything – hosting, email, backups, and more.

 - Freebies and additional products and services – To get your site online, you’ll also need to register a domain name.
+(Note: If you have a domain registered with another company and want to manage your products in one place, it’s easy to transfer your domain to 123 Reg.)
 You might also need a professional email and an SSL certificate to protect your site and your visitors’ sensitive information.
 Make sure you go with a hosting company that can provide all these other products so you don’t have to go elsewhere to buy each of them.
 For example, the 123 Reg hosting packages come with one or more free domain names.
 Some packages also include free mailboxes and SSL certificates.

 - Great support – Hosting can be technical, especially if you’re new to the web.
 This is why it’s important to go with a company that can provide friendly, professional, and reliable 24/7 support on a variety of channels, including email, phone, and chat.

 When researching your options, also make sure to look up reviews from customers to learn more about their experience with those companies.

 2. Choose a hosting type

 There are different types of hosting to choose from.
 You can choose between Linux and Windows hosting, depending on your needs and what you’re most comfortable with.